UV Varnish Printing Guide for UV Flatbed Printers

 The material itself comes with a built-in hot-melt adhesive.

-We cut each small logo or pattern piece by piece, making it perfect for fake silicone logo for clothing and accessories.
+We cut each small logo or pattern piece by piece, making it perfect for a fake silicone logo for clothing and accessories.

 Next, we use a heat press to apply the logo.

-Set the heat press machine temperature to 160°C,
+Set the heat press machine temperature to 160°C.

 apply 4 kg of pressure,